emilyjspencer/Bookmarks/README.md

  As a user,
  So I can remove my bookmark from the Bookmark Manager, I want to delete a bookmark

+ As a user,
+ So I can change a bookmark in Bookmark Manager,
+ I want to update a bookmark
  ```